-Countermeasure Strategy: Laboratory Testing of Drug and Alcohol Samples
+Planned activity number: 2023-00-00-22 Countermeasure Strategy: Laboratory Testing of Drug and Alcohol Samples

-This new project begins a process to implement a portable (Point of Arrest) certified breath alcohol testing program within the Indiana State Department of Toxicology within three (3) years.
+This project is a multi-stage project that began in FY22 to implement a portable, at scene of arrest, certified breath alcohol testing program within the Indiana State Department of Toxicology within three (3) years.
 Current certified breath testing instruments must remain stationary within a physical location and must be recertified if moved more than six feet.

 Since 2015 the number of breath tests with a result of 0.08 g/100 ml of alcohol has increased 36.3% from 4,439 to 6,050.
 Additionally, the number of blood samples being submitted for alcohol analysis increased 24% from 6,488 to 8,553.
 Combined increase of analysis for alcohol-based offenses increased by 33.6%.
+To reduce the number of blood samples submitted for alcohol analysis and allow resources to focus on testing of blood samples for drugs, this project will fund the additional training of test operators in Indiana.

 Project allows for necessary items, processes, staffing, or contracting to begin a proposal process to identify potential instruments for use, conduct testing and evaluation of proposed instruments, design and develop training for the selected instrument, procure instruments and maintenance, and the necessary costs for training officers on the newly selected instrument.
 Travel costs for site visits to areas with current operating systems is also supported by this project.
 The Forensic Technology Center of Excellence, Mobile Evidential Breath Alcohol Instruments, Landscape Study from December 2016 will assist in the beginning stages of planning, selection, and implementation.
 Assigned program manager will provide oversight and monitoring of this project.